Maria-2k/Infotact-Project1-Snort-nids-project./README.md

 ### Title: Network Intrusion Detection Using Snort IDS

 ## Project Overview
-This project focuses on implementing and analyzing **Snort**, an open-source Intrusion Detection System (IDS), to detect and analyze network intrusions in real time.
+This project focuses on implementing and analyzing **Snort**, an open-source Network Intrusion Detection System (NIDS), to detect and analyze network intrusions in real time.
-The objective was to understand Snort’s working principles, configure custom rules, and monitor network traffic for malicious patterns.
+The project was implemented on **Kali Linux** to understand Snort’s working principles, configure custom rules, and monitor network traffic for malicious patterns.

 ---

 ## Objectives
-- Install and configure Snort IDS on Ubuntu.
+- Install and configure Snort IDS on Kali Linux.
 - Understand signature-based intrusion detection.
 - Create and test custom Snort rules.
 - Analyze and interpret alerts for benign and malicious traffic.